erlendjd/constosocoffee/README.md

-# Contoso Coffee Shop Case
+# Contoso Coffee Shop Case Study

 This is my solution to a Case Study in the AZ-104 course.
 Below is a visual representation of the solution.
 In the Templates folder you can find a Bicep template to deploy the resources, with some guidance to deploy it.